• Home

 An Old Name to Honor Connection: With the Land, Between Communities

-In 1585, during an English expedition to explore and establish a colony, John White depicted the life of the Secotan in a painting.
+In 1585, during an English expedition to explore and establish a colony, John White depicted the life of the Secotan people in a painting.
 The village he portrayed was not fortified or guarded, suggesting they did not live in fear of attack.
 Vast gardens surrounded their homes and gathering places for community meals and ceremony.

 Secotan Market seeks to honor a long-standing tradition established many thousand years ago.
 We believe the exchange of local food, goods and knowledge between those living on the islands along our coast and those settled just inland remains vital today.